easydatapy/easydata/docs/parsers/data.rst

     >>> ed.Data(ed.jp('info.name')).parse(test_dict)
     'EasyBook pro 15'

-We can also specify list of queries were each selected data from one query selector is passed on to another query selector.
+We can also specify multiple queries with ``ed.cor`` where data is selected from the the first matching query.

 Now lets create a ``Data`` parser with multiple queries and use ``re`` query which can select content with regex pattern.